By Tessa Eskin

 The initial effects start within 45 minutes of ingestion and last up to four hours.
 It’s common to experience auditory and visual hallucinations, or to feel as if you’re in a waking dream.
 Many then enter a phase of reliving impactful life experiences.
 This phase sometimes lasts up to 20 hours and may include deep insight into the psyche.
 In Ibogaine addiction treatment, this is the phase in which patients process the root cause of their addictive behaviors.

 This dreamy psychotropic trip is caused by activation of the serotonin 2A receptor, similar to most psychedelics.
 The trip is also affected by a “voltage-dependent block” of NMDA receptors for glutamine.
 Glutamine is a prime neurotransmitter booster of the central nervous system which modulates cognition, memory, and mood.
 Over-activation of glutamate receptors may result in cell death, often associated with alcoholic or toxic neurodegeneration.
-By blocking these receptors, Ibogaine reduces the “excitotoxic damage” in the brain caused by and further perpetuating substance dependency.
+By blocking these receptors, Ibogaine reduces the “excitotoxic damage” in the brain caused by substance dependency.

 The natural indole alkaloid also targets opioid and acetylcholine.
 When ingested, Ibogaine converts to noribogaine, a metabolite that remains in the system for up to four months.
 It makes serotonin readily available, assisting with low moods, cravings, and other symptoms of withdrawal.
-Noribogaine targets brain regions affected by addiction, essentially rewiring the brain and reverting it to it’s pre-addictive state.
+Noribogaine targets brain regions affected by addiction, essentially rewiring the brain and reverting it to its pre-addictive state.

 This allows for a 3-6 month reprieve from opioid cravings in which the brain returns to the plasticity of fetal development.
 Patients are able to process traumatic memories and reset habitual motor patterns that have been impacted by addiction.

-Opioid withdrawal syndrome is not only devastating, but can actually be life-threatening.
+Opioid withdrawal syndrome is not only an excruciating experience but can actually be life-threatening.
 The addiction quickly puts the body into a state of “artificial homeostasis”, becoming biologically dependant on the drug.
 The physiological mayhem of withdrawal includes a nasty list of responses such as craving, anxiety, fever, nausea, cramps, palpitations, and paranoia.
 Ibogaine not only gives the addicted brain a reset but also blocks many withdrawals symptoms.
 Administrators of the drug have also noted a rapid decline of post-withdrawal depression when given to recovering opioid addicts.

 Ibogaine treatment still has a fair way to go in terms of mitigating certain risks, especially that of heart attacks or heart failure.
 This is due to its fatty structure which blocks hERG potassium ion channels that regulate the beating of heart cells.
 Researchers are currently exploring several structural variations to isolate any harmful effects.
 The most promising result is the compound tabernanthalog (TBG), shown to promote dendritic spine growth in cells.
 A team at the University of California found that TBG reduces alcohol and heroin addiction in mice and rats.
 A single injection protects heroin relapse for up to two weeks.